Google Drive Security Overview

 After gaining initial access to any platform, data theft (exfiltration) is one of the most common attack vectors used by threat actors.
 These days, one of the most common targets for such attacks is Google Drive, a cloud-based repository that enables users to store and access files online.
 With more than 6 million paying businesses using the Google Workspace platform (formerly G-Suite), there is a tremendous opportunity for bad actors to exploit it.

-Google Workspace provides visibility into a company’s Google Drive resources using “Drive log events,” for actions such as copying, deleting, downloading, and viewing files.
-Events that involve external domains also get recorded, like sharing an object with an external user.
-However, this practice only applies to actions completed by users with a paid license (For example "Google Workspace Enterprise Plus”).
-For a full list of licenses which support google drive logs: https://support.google.com/a/answer/4579696
+Google Workspace provides visibility into a company’s Google Drive resources using “Drive log events” for actions such as copying, deleting, downloading, and viewing files.
+Events that involve external domains also get recorded as one of the security features, like sharing an object with an external user.
+However, this practice only applies to actions completed by users with a paid license (For example, "Google Workspace Enterprise Plus”).
+For a full list of licenses that support Google Drive logs: https://support.google.com/a/answer/4579696

 This lack of visibility presents a significant problem in two main use cases: